petrkeil/petrkeil.github.io/values/_posts/2023-10-05-coauthorships.md

 First, last, second, and corresponding authors are the most visible and important contributors.

-The first author is the person who led the research and writing.
+The **first author** is the person who led the research and writing.

-The last author is the person who bears the most significant responsibility in terms of funding, supervision, scientific content, etc., for the research and the final publication.
+The **last author** is the person who bears the most significant responsibility in terms of funding, supervision, scientific content, etc., for the research and the final publication.
 This applies also after the paper is published, and if there is an error in the original paper, the responsibility for how it is addressed goes to the last author.

-The second author is someone who still contributed significantly, but less than the first author.
+The **second author** is someone who still contributed significantly, but less than the first author.
 The significance of contribution declines with author order, although this is not a strict rule, and exceptions are possible.
 Ideally, the order should be justified in an author contribution section of the published paper.

-The corresponding author is someone who should be contacted first by people from the outside (e.g. other researchers, editors, media) in all matters related to the paper, both during peer review and after publication.
+The **corresponding author** is someone who should be contacted first by people from the outside (e.g. other researchers, editors, media) in all matters related to the paper, both during peer review and after publication.

-The default expectation in MOBI lab is that the first author is the corresponding author, unless this is impractical, for example when the lead author is expected to leave academia or the research field/program/project of MOBI lab, and thus would not be able to respond to queries about the paper.
+The default expectation in MOBI lab is that **the first author is the corresponding author**, unless this is impractical, for example when the lead author is expected to leave academia or the research field/program/project of MOBI lab, and thus would not be able to respond to queries about the paper.

-Assigning authorship and author order (or the position of the corresponding author) based on expected monetary or career benefits in the future is unethical.
-The ethical way is to assign this based on merit.
+**Assigning authorship and author order (or the position of the corresponding author) based on expected monetary or career benefits in the future is unethical.** The ethical way is to assign this based on merit.

-If two or more people have an equally significant contribution, flip a coin or use the sample() function in R to decide their order.
+If two or more people have an **equally significant contribution**, flip a coin or use the sample() function in R to decide their order.
 Do this in front of the co-authors in question.

 Prior to the first submission of the manuscript, the first author has the responsibility to (i) inform other co-authors what everyone did, (ii) justify their order, (iii) encourage them to check their affiliation and to add any relevant funding source to acknowledgements.
 This is done via a joint email to all co-authors.